TheIndianProgrammer/Showcase_for_DPS/README.md

 #### Learnt on Tech with Tim

 ## Info
-*Since EXE files are not allowed in Github, i wasnt able to add them, few programs may need to be running after opening them*
+*Since EXE files are not allowed in Github, i wasnt able to add them, few programs may need to be runned after opening them*

 # Thank you